 My husband suggested I just stain the rest of the carpet to match.
 Instead, we just replaced it.
 It was time anyway (11 year old carpet +2 kids +60 pound dog).

-Please leave a comment below.
+Please leave a comment below and tell me about your kitchen table transformation.
 Have you painted and/or stained your kitchen table?
 If so, I’d love to hear how it turned out for you.
 Hopefully you didn’t spill the stain on your carpet;)

 Have a great day!